 Cash consists of demand deposits.
-The Company's cash is held with a large financial institution and cash held in such financial institutions may, at times, exceed the Federal Deposit Insurance Corporation insured limit.
+The Company's cash is held with two large financial institutions and cash held in such financial institutions may, at times, exceed the Federal Deposit Insurance Corporation insured limit.

 Revenue Recognition

 Interest from Investments and Realized Gain/Loss on Investments